Richard Morris (actor): Lubin

-Selig and Lasky
+Lasky and Selig

 In late Summer 1914, Morris traveled once again to London, England.
 During his stay in London, World War I was flaring up.
 On August 4, 1914, the United Kingdom declared war on Germany.
 Morris returned to American, arriving in New York on November 16, 1914.
 The ship's manifest lists William R Stuart Morris, born in Charlestown on January 30, 1862.
 The manifest further states he was single, 52 years old, and residing at 1108 Walnut Street, Philadelphia, Pennsylvania.